Rudolph the Red-Nosed Reindeer (TV special): Ratings

 When Rudolph the Red-Nosed Reindeer premiered on NBC, it was seen by 55% of the U.S. audience.
 In 1999, Rudolph the Red-Nosed Reindeer received 1,292,000 viewers on Global and 1,107,000 viewers during three broadcasts on YTV in Canada.
 The 60th anniversary broadcast on NBC was the most-watched rerun Christmas special across all networks in 2024, with 5,300,000 viewers; among all Christmas specials in 2024, it was second only to another NBC broadcast, Christmas in Rockefeller Center.

-Controversies and criticism

-Copyright notice
+Controversy

 The special was published (and continues to be aired) with an invalid copyright notice, which identifies the year of publication as 1164 instead of the intended 1964 due to an omission of an M digit in the Roman numeral.

-Island of Misfit Toys ending scene

 The original version did not include Santa traveling to the Island of Misfit Toys to pick up the toys.
 According to Jules Bass, viewers wanted to see the scene and wrote letters.
 The scene was later animated and added in 1965.